-- Students may not wear makeup of any kind.
-If nail polish is worn, it must be colourless. - Students are permitted to wear small, plain stud(s) one plain stud in the lower part of each earlobe.
-A plain small stud is metallic (gold/silver colour) or small clear jewel/diamante style, less than 5 mm in diameter.
-No hoops or dangling earrings are permitted. - No other visible body piercing (including tongue studs or nose studs) is allowed. - Tattoos must be covered. - A wristwatch may be worn. - Necklaces or cultural insignia, if worn, must not be visible.
-This includes, for example, pounamu, Kirpan symbolic necklace, etc. - No other jewellery is permitted.
+- Students may not wear makeup of any kind. - If nail polish is worn, it must be colourless or natural.
+Acrylic nails or equivalent are a health and safety risk in practical based subjects e.g., Science, Technology and Physical Education. - Students are permitted to wear small, plain stud(s) one plain stud in the lower part of each earlobe.
+A plain small stud is metallic (gold/silver colour), or small jewel/diamante style, or pearl, any earring must not exceed 3mm in diameter. - No other visible body piercing (including tongue studs or nose studs) is allowed. - A wristwatch may be worn however they must be removed during class assessments and examinations. - Necklaces or cultural insignia, if worn, must not be visible.
+This includes, for example, Kirpan symbolic necklace, etc. An exception to this standard is the wearing of a pounamu. - No other jewellery is permitted.

-24.9.
-Uniform or grooming exemptions for cultural or other reasons
+24.9 Uniform or grooming exemptions for cultural or other reasons